Albluca/rRoma/README.md

 ## An example

 To show a concrete example of rROMA we will use a dataset available on GEO.

-The output of the analysis is not reported due to limitation in the markdown files used by GitHub.
+### Getting teh dataset

 Let us begin by getting the description of the dataset

 ```r